geraldsilvertreebrands/spim/docs/architecture.md

 - supplier ranges, grouped together for e.g., approval processes
 - ingredients, for ingredient information pages.

+Each entity has a stable natural identifier, `entity_id`, that matches the external system’s identifier for that entity type.
+It is unique per entity type.

-Entities are related to each other with relationships of various types, e.g., "belongs to", "related to", etc.
+Entities are related to each other with relationships of various types, e.g., "belongs_to", "related_to", etc.

 ## Pipelines